U.S. Department of State Seal

 Registration Criteria:

-• Customary Marriage: After the customary rites of marriage are performed, the couple can register at the local Registrar of Marriages in the district where they reside, along with one witness.
+• Customary Marriage: After the customary rites of marriage are performed, the couple may choose to register at the local Registrar of Marriages in the district where they reside, along with one witness.
 They will be asked to provide a statutory declaration describing the marriage ceremony and declaring it was made in accordance with their ethnic group’s customary law.
-The application for the registration of the marriage must be made within three months of the marriage ceremony.
+The application for the registration of the customary marriage is not mandatory.
 The certificate will say "married under customary law" in the space provided for "condition."

 • Civil Marriage: Prior to the marriage ceremony, the couple must make an application to the Registrar of Marriages of the district in which they reside for a Certificate of Notice, the equivalent of a marriage license.
-If the couple meets the minimum marriage requirements (both parties consent to the marriage, are over age 21, are free to marry, and at least one party is currently resident in the district), the Registrar posts a notice on the local notice board for a period of 21 days.
+If the couple meets the minimum marriage requirements (both parties’ consent to the marriage, are over age 21, are free to marry, and at least one party must be a resident in the district), the Registrar posts a notice on the local notice board for a period of 21 days.
 If no one comes forward to protest the marriage within 21 days, the registrar issues the Certificate of Notice, which is valid for three months.
-The marriage ceremony must be concluded by a licensed official or priest to be considered valid.
+The marriage ceremony must be concluded at a place that is licensed for such ceremonies and by a licensed official or priest to be considered valid.
+The marriage rites must be performed within three calendar months after the issue of the marriage license failure for which the couple must start a new marriage registration.

 Procedure for Obtaining: Either party to the marriage can request a certified copy of a marriage certificate in writing to the Principal Registrar of Marriages, C/O Registrar General's Office, P.O.
 Box 118, Accra, Ghana, or in person at the local Registrar’s office where the marriage was registered.